woocommerce/woocommerce-product-dependencies/readme.txt

 = Ownership vs Purchase =

-The extension allows you to select between 3 different dependency types:
+The plugin allows you to select between 3 different dependency types:

 * **Ownership**: Access is granted only to customers that already own any of the items added to the Product Dependencies field.
 * **Purchase**: The product can be purchased only in combination with any of the items added to the Product Dependencies field.
 Ownership is not taken into account.
 * **Either**: Access is granted with ownership or purchase of any item added to the Product Dependencies field.

 == Screenshots ==